celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 You're all set!
 Elections are finalized at the end of each epoch, roughly once an hour in the Alfajores or Baklava Testnets.
 After that hour, if you get elected, your node will start participating BFT consensus and validating blocks.
 After the first epoch in which your Validator participates in BFT, you should receive your first set of epoch rewards.

+{% hint style="info" %}
+**Roadmap**: Different parameters will govern elections in a Celo production network.
+Epochs are likely to be daily, rather than hourly.
+Running a Validator will also include setting up proxy nodes to protect against DDoS attacks, and using hardware wallets to secure the key used to sign blocks.
+We plan to update these instructions with more details soon.
+{% endhint %}

 You can inspect the current state of the validator elections by running:

 ```bash